helm-unittest/helm-unittest/DOCUMENT.md

 - **template**: *string, optional*. **templates**: *array of string, optional*.
 The template file(s) which render the manifest to be tested, default to the list of template file defined in `templates` of suite file, unless template is defined in the assertion(s) (check [Assertion](#assertion)).

 - **documentIndex**: *int, optional*.
-The index of rendered documents (devided by `---`) to be tested, default to -1, which results in asserting all documents (see Assertion).
+The index of rendered documents (divided by `---`) to be tested, default to -1, which results in asserting all documents (see Assertion).
 Generally you can ignored this field if the template file render only one document.

 - **release**: *object, optional*.
 Define the `{{ .Release }}` object.
   - **name**: *string, optional*.
 The release name, default to `"RELEASE-NAME"`.